‘Beauty And The Beast’ Director Reveals Two Scenes Fans Should Watch Out For

 Beauty and the Beast director Bill Condon has just finished watching the Disney remake in IMAX and said he was blown away by its “unbelievable thrill.”
-The live adaptation of the 1991 animated flick is set to premiere next month and since it was presented in an expanded aspect ratio, viewers will get a treat as they will see 26% more of the scenes.
+The live adaptation of the 1991 animated flick is set to premiere next month and since it was presented in an expanded aspect ratio, viewers will get a treat as they will see 26 percent more of the scenes.

 Condon told Nerdist that the larger image worked well with the sets that they have built for Beauty and the Beast.